zsotyooo/oryx-for-zed/README.md

 Once installed, you can:

-- call the builder directly from your scripts
+- call the builder directly from your scripts (simple builder)
 - extend/change the settings/`webpack` configuration for your custom Zed build

 ### Simple builder